qingsongedu/awesome-AI-for-time-series-papers/README.md

 [![Visits Badge](https://badges.pufler.dev/visits/qingsongedu/awesome-AI-for-time-series-papers)](https://badges.pufler.dev/visits/qingsongedu/awesome-AI-for-time-series-papers)
 <!-- ![Forks](https://img.shields.io/github/forks/qingsongedu/awesome-AI-for-time-series-papers) -->

-A professionally curated list of papers (with available code), tutorials, and surveys on recent **AI for Time Series Analysis (AI4TS)** at the **Top AI Conferences and Journals after 2018**, which is **updated ASAP (the earliest time)** once the accepted papers are announced in the corresponding top AI conferences/journals.
+A professionally curated list of papers (with available code), tutorials, and surveys on recent **AI for Time Series Analysis (AI4TS)** at the **Top AI Conferences and Journals mainly after 2020**, which is **updated ASAP (the earliest time)** once the accepted papers are announced in the corresponding top AI conferences/journals.
 Hope this list would be helpful for researchers and engineers who are interested in AI for Time Series Analysis.

 The top conferences including:
 - Machine Learning: NeurIPS, ICML, ICLR